Cave droplets provide window into past climates

 In warmer climates, and strongly seasonal climates, cave drip water oxygen isotope composition was similar to that of modelled groundwater recharge, meaning the records are more likely to preserve a record of past groundwater recharge.

-Dr Mark Cuthbert, from Cardiff University’s School of Earth and Ocean Sciences, and co-author of the study, said: “These results are particularly important for interpreting records of past groundwater recharge from stalagmites in dryland regions.
+Dr Mark Cuthbert, from Cardiff University’s School of Earth and Environmental Sciences, and co-author of the study, said: “These results are particularly important for interpreting records of past groundwater recharge from stalagmites in dryland regions.
 This can help us understand the relationship between climate variability and water resources in naturally water scarce parts of the world and inform water management strategies in the context of climate change.”